Colonel Mace Gjerman Commanding

 U.S. STAFF CORPS

-The U.S. Staff Corps is a contingent of interpretive reenactors within the Union Brigade of the American Civil War Association.
-Its membership consists of interpretive reenactors who present impressions of the Military Staff of the United States Army, serving in non-combative roles during the Civil War.
-The primary purpose for which this group was organized was to represent the U.S. Army’s Military Staff at Civil War events, school days, and other private and public functions.
+The U.S. Staff Corps is a group of Civil War reenactors who presents impressions of Union Army members who served in non-combative roles.
+The primary purpose for which this group is organized is to represent the Union Army’s military staff at Civil War events, school days, and other private and public functions.

-Each member of the U.S. STAFF CORPS presents an impression of a commissioned officer, a non-commissioned officer, or an enlisted soldier attached to one of eight U.S. Staff Departments, which existed between the years 1861 and 1865, viz.: the Quartermaster Department, the Subsistence (Commissary) Department, the Medical Department, the Pay Department, the Corps of Engineers, the Corps of Topographical Engineers, the Ordinance Department, or the Chaplain Corps.
+Each member of the U.S. Staff Corps presents one or more impressions of commissioned officers, non-commissioned officers, or enlisted soldiers attached to one or more of the Union Army's Staff Departments, which existed between the years 1861 and 1865, viz., the Quartermaster Department, the Subsistence (Commissary) Department, the Medical Department, the Pay Department, the Ordinance Department, the Corps of Engineers, the Corps of Topographical Engineers, or the Signal Corps.